Firebird1029/unify-cs439/README.md

 We have achieved 87% statement coverage.

-Sachin/david todo -- how to add tests
+Sachin/david todo -- how to add tests -- For tests, there should also be clear instructions on exactly the steps a developer should take to add a test, especially for the backend services.

 ## Linting